 Q: What qualifications do infertility doctors have?

 A Most physicians who have an active interest in infertility are either trained in obstetrics/gynecology or urology.
-In the United States-for no other reason than tradition-women with infertility have usually consulted their Ob/Gyn doctor first.
+In the United States – for no other reason than tradition – women with infertility have usually consulted their Ob/Gyn doctor first.
 A board-certified Ob/Gyn should be able to carry out a basic infertility evaluation and may initiate medical or surgical therapy if he/she is experienced in that area.
 Reproductive endocrinology is the subspecialty of gynecology that specifically covers infertility and other reproductive disorders.
-Board-certified reproductive endocrinologist not only have to first board-certified in general Ob/Gyn but then complete a three year fellowship in order to be eligible to take a written and oral examination for their subspecialty certificate.
-Reproductive endocrinologists are trained in the medical and surgical treatment of infertility as well as assisted reproductive technologies such as in vitro fertilization.
+Board-certified reproductive endocrinologists not only have to be board-certified first in general Ob/Gyn, but then they also complete a three year fellowship in order to be eligible to take a written and oral examination for their subspecialty certificate.
+Reproductive endocrinologists are trained in the medical and surgical treatment of infertility as well as assisted reproductive technologies, such as in vitro fertilization.
 Many also are qualified (through extra certification) to perform or direct infertility laboratory procedures.
 In the United States, most reproductive endocrinologists belong to the American Society of Reproductive Medicine.

 Q: I have recently remarried.
 Can my tubal ligation be reversed or repaired so that I can get pregnant again?

 A: A surgical reversal of your tubal ligation is the traditional treatment for a woman who wants to resume fertility after a tubal ligation.
-However, its’ success depends on several factors such as the type of tubal ligation originally performed, and age of the woman.
-Generally, 50 – 80% of patients conceive within the 12 months following the procedure.
+However, its success depends on several factors, such as the type of tubal ligation originally performed and age of the woman.
+Generally, 50 to 80% of patients conceive within the 12 months following the procedure.
 Issues to think about are the relatively high risk of tubal (ectopic) pregnancy (1 in 10 pregnancies) and the need for future contraception.
 For more information, see our article about tubal ligation reversal.